 Proof of Income

-If you are employed, the lender will typically request your last 3 months’ worth of payslips and latest P60.
+If you are employed, the lender will typically request your last 3 months’ worth of payslips and the latest P60.
 If you are self-employed, you will be required to provide at least your latest tax calculations and tax overview or your accounts.

 Depending upon the lender you are proceeding with, they may want an application form completed and additional declaration forms also.
 Please note that the lender always has the right to ask for additional information.

 What Costs are Involved?

 When buying a property through the Right to Buy scheme, many fees will be payable and at different stages throughout the process.
 Here you will see a breakdown of the fees payable and when they tend to be due throughout the process: